mad-lab/transit/CGI/README.md

-CGI - Chemical-Genetic Interaction Analysis of CRISPRi libraries
+CRISRi-DR - Chemical-Genetic Interaction Analysis of CRISPRi libraries based on a Dose-Response model
 ============================================================

-Overview of the code
+Overview
 --------------------
+This software is designed to analyze CRISPRi libraries from CGI experiments and identify significant CGIs ie genes that affect sensitivity to the drug when depleted.
+[REF: TBA]

 Workflow
 --------
+FLOWCHART?
+Big picture: start with fastq files, extract barcode counts, manually create a metadata file, run the model. the output file lists genes and their statistacal parameters and significance. option to visual specific genes at the sgRNA level.

+**genes with sig interactions are those with qval<0.05 and |z|>2 on the slope coeffcient**

 _Precprocessing: Fastq to Count Files_

-This is a relatively long process.
-However, the extraction progress is printed to the console
+This is a longer process, taking a few minutes.
+However, the number of reads processed is printed to the console to indicate progress
 > Usage : python3 ../src/transit.py CGI extract_counts <fastq_file> <ids_file> > <counts_file>

 * ids_file : list of sgRNAs used in the experiment, where each row is one sgRNA id